Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 Among the evidence for the accredited photoprotective role is the discovery that up to 90\% of incident UV photons are prevented from entering sheathed, scytonemin-producing cyanobacterial cells, thus accomplishing significant reduction in chlorophyll \textit{a} photobleaching and maintaining photosynthetic efficiency (Garcia-Pichel and Castenholz, 1991; Garcia-Pichel et al., 1992).
 Other authors, in addition to the sunscreen role, ascribe supplementary defensive roles to scytonemin such as protection from oxidative, osmotic, heat and desiccation stress (Dillon et al., 2002; Matsui et al., 2012).

-Furthermore, scytonemin's superior UV-C-absorbing capabilities in vivo, experimentally proven by treating cyanobacterial colonies with 0.5-1.0 $Wm^{-2}$ UV-C radiation added to natural solar irradiance (Dillon and Castenholz, 1999), has led many authors to consider modern cyanobacterial production of scytonemins as a relic UV-protection mechanism from the pre-Great Oxygenation Event period (Garcia-Pichel, 1998; H\"{a}der et al., 2003).
-Indeed, Raman spectral biosignatures of scytonemins, carotenoids and porphyrins were unambiguously identified in $\sim$ 3.5 Ga old relict fossilized sedimentary geological specimens (Edwards et al., 2007; Pullan et al., 2008).
-Extracellular pigments, presumably scytonemins, also seem to occur in $\sim$ 2.0 Ga old cyanobacterial microfossils preserved in silicified stromatolites that grew in tidal or shallow subtidal waters (Hofmann, 1976; Golubic and Hofmann, 1976; Golubic and Abed, 2010).
+Furthermore, scytonemin's superior UVC-absorbing capabilities in vivo, experimentally proven by treating cyanobacterial colonies with 0.5-1.0 $Wm^{-2}$ UVC radiation added to natural solar irradiance (Dillon and Castenholz, 1999), has led many authors to consider modern cyanobacterial production of scytonemins as a relic UV-protection mechanism from the pre-Great Oxygenation Event period (Garcia-Pichel, 1998; H\"{a}der et al., 2003).